veena1486/100-days-of-code/log.md

 Using case_when function from dplyr package which makes it very convenient to run multiple if_else statements.

 **(c) Link to code:** [Data Cleaning Report](https://rpubs.com/veena_mu/report)

+## Day 2- 28 April, 2020
+**(a) Today's Progress:**
+Merged the clean dataset into a semi-refined dataset for further data exploration and feature selection/transformation.

+**(b) Thoughts/Insights:**
+Learned how to merge multiple datasets by multiple parameters using the join function in R.